LGBTQ rights in Alagoas

-Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in Alagoas, Brazil enjoy many of the same legal protections available to non-LGBTQ people.
-Homosexuality is legal in the state.
+Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in the Brazilian state of Alagoas enjoy many of the same legal protections available to non-LGBTQ people.
+It was the first Brazilian state to recognize same-sex marriages without requiring judicial approval.

 Recognition of same-sex unions

-On December 7, 2011, the Court of Alagoas legalized same-sex marriage throughout the state of Alagoas, being the first to do so.
-Now, same-sex couples don't need to have judge's approval to have a marriage license.
+On December 7, 2011, the Court of Alagoas legalized same-sex marriage throughout the state of Alagoas, being the first Brazilian state to do so.
+Same-sex couples don't need to have judge's approval to have a marriage license.